Skip to main content

 References

 1. S. Nakamoto.
-Bitcoin: A Peer-to-Peer Electronic Cash System, 2009. http://bitcoin.org/bitcoin.pdf.
+Bitcoin: A Peer-to-Peer Electronic Cash System, 2009. https://bitcoin.org/bitcoin.pdf.

 2. Linus, Robin, Lukas Aumayr, Alexei Zamyatin, Andrea Pelosi, Zeta Avarikioti, and Matteo Maffei.
 BitVM2: Bridging Bitcoin to Second Layers. https://bitvm.org/bitvm_bridge.pdf